chevereto/v3-docs/setup/system/php.md

-# PHP
+# 🐘 PHP

-The following `php.ini` values are recommended for Chevereto installations.
+The following `ini` values are recommended for Chevereto installations.

 ```sh
 upload_max_filesize = 25M;